19 Fun Things to Put on a Calendar Right Now

-Are you looking for a collection of things to put on a calendar?
+Are you looking for a collection of fun things to put on a calendar?

-Do you want a fun way to add some spice and pizzazz to your calendar or planner?
+Do you want an amusing way to add some interest to your planner?

-Calendars are a convenient way to keep track of all the different meetings, appointments, activities, events, and functions that take place in your life.
+Calendars are a practical way to track meetings, appointments, activities, events, and functions that take place in life.

 But who says calendar entries have to be plain, boring, unimaginative, and uninspiring?